 The Government Relations department works with policy decision-makers and government officials at the local, state and federal levels to promote the mission of Parkland.
 They accomplish this in part by maintaining relationships with government organizations and community partners and through public advocacy.
 They also serve as a conduit for Parkland staff to communicate with state and federal legislative officials.

 Parkland’s Government Relations team advocates legislative priorities that save lives, promote a healthier Dallas County and help maintain a safe workplace and health care environment for our patients and staff.
-To learn more, see our legislative priorities for the 83rd Texas Legislature.
+To learn more, see Parkland's legislative priorities for the 84th Texas Legislature.

 Katherine spent more than 15 years working at the Texas Capitol in both the legislative and executive branches.
 Prior to joining Parkland, she was an advisor to Governor Rick Perry for health policy for four years.
 During her tenure, she provided budget and policy recommendations to the Governor on health and human services related issues.
 She was also responsible for overseeing the policy direction and budgets for the Health and Human Services Commission, Department of Family and Protective Services, Department of Assistive and Rehabilitative Services and the Department of Aging and Disability Services to ensure the dissemination of the Governor’s agenda.